-This designation permits, among other uses, semi-detached dwellings of a range of sizes and built forms.
+This designation permits, among other uses, single-detached dwellings of a range of sizes and built forms, and encourages the creation of accessory dwelling units.
 The application is found to conform to the Official Plan.
 Furthermore, the Planning Act requires the Town's Official Plan to contain policies that authorize ADUs, and to create standards that support the creation of ADUs.
 This test is met.

-3.2 Conformity with the general intent of the Zoning By-law
+Conformity with the general intent of the Zoning By-law

-The subject lands are zoned Residential Semi-Detached Dwelling 17.4 Metre (R2-J) Zone by By-law Number 2010-40, as amended.
-Semi-detached dwellings and accessory dwelling units are permitted uses in this zone.
-Save for the number of parking spaces, this property meets all zoning requirements for an ADU.
+The subject lands are zoned Residential Detached Dwelling 9.7 Metre (R1-F) Zone by By-law Number 2010-40, as amended.
+Single-detached dwellings and accessory dwelling units are permitted uses in this zone.

 Section 5.3.1 of the Zoning By-law sets out the parking standards for residential uses.
-This Section states that a semi-detached dwelling must have two spaces.
-An ADU must also have two spaces.
+This Section states that both a single-detached dwelling and an ADU must have two exterior spaces, for a total of four exterior parking spaces.
+This have been modified by provincial regulation which states that municipalities can only require one parking space for an accessory dwelling unit.
+The effect of this is that three exterior parking spaces are required.
 There is a note which states that when there is a dwelling unit and an ADU, the required parking spaces shall be provided exterior of any garage or structure.
-Therefore the parking requirement is four (4) outdoor parking spaces.
+Therefore the parking requirement is three (3) outdoor parking spaces.
 The length of the driveway is measured from the garage face to the sidewalk or curb of the road, whichever is closest.
-In this case, the applicant's driveway from the garage face to the sidewalk is not long enough to accommodate the four spaces given the projecting front wall to the east of the driveway.
-The applicants have three outdoor parking spaces and an attached garage with one space inside, but the zoning by-law typically precludes any space in the garage from being counted toward the parking requirement.
+In this case, the applicant's driveway from the garage face to the curb is not long enough to accommodate the three spaces.
+The applicants have two outdoor parking spaces and an attached garage, but the zoning by-law precludes any space in the garage from being counted toward the parking requirement.

 The general intent of the By-law is to provide sufficient parking for the two dwelling units.
-Accessory dwelling units arguably have a generally lower parking demand.
-In addition to being smaller than the principal dwelling unit, they are by nature rental units.
-These factors are commonly associated with lower parking demand.
-Providing three parking spaces outdoors and one space inside the garage, as would be required by the proposed condition, meets the general intent of the zoning by-law.
+Accessory dwelling units are generally found to have a lower parking demand due to their smaller size.
+Providing two parking spaces outdoors and one space inside the garage, as would be required by the proposed condition, meet the general intent of the zoning by-law.
 This test is met.

-3.3 Desirable for the appropriate development of the land
+Desirable for the appropriate development of the land

 The variance is considered desirable for the development and the use of the land.
 An ADU contributes to the mix of housing types in Newmarket and supports the Town's goals of providing for affordable housing and an increased supply of rental housing.
 Furthermore, ADUs allow an increase in the density of dwelling units and allow homeowners a source of income for their property.
-While the standard parking requirement of four spaces exterior and additional to any spaces provided in a garage may provide ample parking, not all ADUs will generate such a parking demand.
+While the standard parking requirement of three spaces exterior and additional to any spaces provided in a garage may provide ample parking, not all ADUs will generate such a parking demand.
 A minor variance is the appropriate tool for relief from zoning requirements that would prevent an otherwise desirable development, and a minor parking variance should not overshadow the desirability of an ADU as a development as encouraged by Town, Region, and Provincial policy.

-3.4 Minor nature of the variance
+Minor nature of the variance

-The impact of the proposed variance appears to be minimal as the potentially increased number of vehicles generated by the accessory unit can be accommodated on site, either by the existing three spaces or by the parking space in the garage as would be required by the proposed condition.
+The impact of the proposed variance appears to be minimal as the potentially increased number of vehicles generated by the accessory unit can be accommodated on site, either by the existing two spaces or by the parking spaces in the garage as would be required by the proposed condition.

-In consideration of the above, the proposed variance meets the four tests under the Planning Act.
+In consideration of the above, the proposed variance is deemed to meet the four tests under the Planning Act and is recommended to be approved subject to conditions..